-Subdivisions shall be designed such that light pollution will be held to an absolute minimum while still providing adequate safety for residents. by using full cut off shielding of streetlights and control of the footcandle output of lighting sources.
+Subdivisions shall be designed such that light pollution will be held to an absolute minimum while still providing adequate safety for residents.

-One of the rural aspects of Dalworthington Gardens is the ability to see the stars.
-The denser growth of the City of Arlington brings an increasing urban glow that threatens to dilute the visual clarity of the night sky.
+One of the rural aspects of

+Dalworthington Gardens is the ability to see the stars.
 It is Dalworthington Gardens' desire to mitigate the urban glow that is produced by any development occurring in Dalworthington Gardens wherever possible and safe to do so.
 These measures shall address both residential and non-residential development.
-They will include a strict measurement of the footcandle produced by light sources.
-Urban development has acclimated itself to brightnesses that are excessive.
-As a result, many of the standards used by developers provide for footcandle measurements that exceed the goals of the City of Dalworthington Gardens.
 Dalworthington Gardens has committed to lighting standards that allow for minimum lighting for all development while still providing adequate safety for its residents.